 - Bringing your laptop to bed to finish those final thirty minutes of work can sound tempting, but it’s best to leave it behind at your desk.
 I’ve certainly been guilty of scrolling through my phone right before bedtime…I know it’s tempting.
 However, the blue light from our electronic devices can interfere with melatonin secretion, affecting our sleep quality.
 The emitting of blue light resets individual circadian rhythms and tricks our bodies into thinking it’s daytime.
 If there’s absolutely no way to abstain from using a phone or laptop right before snooze time, blue-blockers can help.
 Blue blockers are specific types of lenses that filter out the very blue light emerging from our electronic devices.
 You can also help by turning your night shift mode on or installing apps like f.lux.

-- These are my two favorite blue blocker brands: Blublox (Use code: “Platefulhealth15” for 15% Off) and RA Optics (Use code: “platefulhealth” for 10% off )
+- This is my favorite blue blocker brand: Blublox (Use code: “Platefulhealth15” for 15% Off)

 Get enough sunlight exposure.

 - Sunlight exposure first thing in the morning and during the day significantly helps to regulate our circadian rhythm.
 In order for our bodies to believe the difference between night and day, our eyes need to see and feel the changes.
 This tip is especially helpful for one dealing with jetlag and in need of a reset of their usual circadian rhythm.

 Create a bedroom routine.